Dan J. Harkey

 Article:

-As the documents came in from the mortgage broker, they were entered into the lender's database, and his processor began a meticulous investigation into more material issues related to the proposed transaction.
-The processor conducted a thorough investigation, retrieving the following to add to the file, ensuring all aspects of the transaction were considered with the utmost care and attention, and providing a sense of security to all involved.
+As the documents arrived from the mortgage broker, they were entered into the lender’s database, and the processor initiated a thorough investigation into additional material issues related to the proposed transaction.
+The processor conducted a thorough investigation, retrieving the following information o add to the file, eensuring that l aspects of the transaction were considered with utmost care and attention, and providing a sense of security to alall parties olved.

 • Title search